 While it’s true that famous photographers make a lot of money, you’ll have to really work your way to get to that level.

-What I’m trying to say is that this profession means long hours and not much of it about photo-sessions.
+What I’m trying to say is that this profession requires long hours and not much of it is about photo-sessions.

 Besides the actual carrying bulky photography equipment and the shooting process, there’s also a lot of work with presentations, bookkeeping, spending hours in front of the monitor post-processing images, retouching and so forth.